upkie/upkie/README.md

 ./start_simulation.sh
 ```

-Click on the robot in the simulator window to apply external forces.
-Once the simulation spine is running, we can control the robot using one of its Gymnasium environments, for instance:
+Now that the simulation spine is running, we can control the robot in Python, for example:

 ```python
 import gymnasium as gym